 An example of possible relevant information is climate and weather information.
 This is because there has been overwhelming evidence of climate change in recent years; increasing global temperatures, rising sea levels, increased ocean acidity and increase in extreme natural events are but a few obvious indicators [8].
 Moreover, local farmers are aware of climate change and have attested to the need for modern scientific knowledge to augment their indigenous climate knowledge [9].
-In Ghana, fairly accurate seasonal (regional) rainfall forecast is available from the National Meteorological Services2 mostly online and during television weather reports (in English).
+In Ghana, fairly accurate seasonal (regional) rainfall forecast is available from the National Meteorological Services 3 mostly online and during Television Weather Reports (in English).
 Less accurate, but usable daily and weekly local forecasts are also available through a combination of satellite data and local weather stations which feed open weather sources online.
-This information however, hardly ever reaches rural farmers except through related Non-Governmental Organizations (NGOs), governmental institutions that directly deal with farmers and companies that work closely with rural farmers.
-These organizations however would usually work in specific communities and are unable to continuously and regularly provide climate information being restricted by the same barriers aforementioned; lack of infrastructure, affordability and low literacy rates, even though climate information may be indeed very relevant information in the local context.
+This information however, hardly ever reaches rural farmers.